 Instructions

-- In a large skillet, brown the sausage over medium-high heat until browned and crumbly.
+• In a large skillet, brown the sausage over medium-high heat until browned and crumbly.
+Drain if needed.

-- Evenly spread the crumbled sausage and 1 cup of cheese over the bread slices.
 Set aside.

+• Layer the browned sausage and cheese over the bread slices.

-- Place uncovered casserole in the 350F preheated oven and bake until set and golden - about 60 minutes.
+• Bake casserole until set and golden – about 60 minutes.
 Let stand for 10 minutes before serving.
-When cooked through, the casserole should not jiggle or appear runny in the middle.

 Notes